007revad/ContainerManager_for_all_armv8/README.md

 The script will try to install Container Manager itself.

-If you get a "Failed to query package list from server" error it will pause and wait for you to do a Manual Install, and then continue after you type **yes**.
+If you get a __"Failed to query package list from server"__ error the script will pause and wait for you to do a Manual Install, and then continue after you type **yes**.
+Do **NOT** exit the script or close the window.

 If the script instructs you to do a Manual Install: